 Add Paint and Cobwebs

-If there are any accessories that you're adding be sure to paint them now.
-That way they'll have time to dry.
-Plastic bugs or even dried pods can look more visually interesting when black paint is added.
+If there are any accessories that you're adding to the wreath, be sure to paint them first, so they'll have time to dry.
+Plastic bugs or even dried pods can look more visually interesting when they're covered in black paint.
 It all depends on if you want a more monochromatic look or not.

 Add the Second Layer